What Does a UX Researcher Do?

-- Visual communication (at least basic knowledge is important for communication with designers and understanding how the elements of user interface work)
+- Visual communication (at least basic knowledge is important for communicating with designers and understanding how the elements of user interface work)

-- Communication.
+- Communication skills.
 The success of UX research depends largely on the information obtained from direct communication with the users.
 The ability to express themselves clearly, pose correct questions, and endear people allows user researchers to get in good contact with the customers and get valuable insights.

-- Empathy sounds like an obvious skill for a person whose job is to understand other people better, but not all HR managers working in IT give enough attention to this quality.
+- Empathy sounds like an obvious skill for a person whose job is to understand other people better, but not all HR managers working in the ICT field give enough attention to this trait.
 Empathy is what helps a researcher notice every insecure move of a user during usability tests and understand the reasons behind it.

-- Critical thinking helps to establish an unbiased approach to the research and the product.
+- Critical thinking and problem solving helps to establish an unbiased approach to the research and the product.

 - Analytical skills are crucial to process large amounts of data gathered throughout the research and distill the most relevant information.

 There are cases when you need a UX researcher on your team and cases when other people can fulfill this role quite fine.
 In general, it's a good idea to consider cooperating with a UX research specialist, when:

 - You don't have a clear vision of your product and its future user base.
 Cooperating with a UX researcher early on can help you test your product idea and define its future direction.

 - You're stuck on your business strategy.
 The insights UX research brings can help you understand your customers’ expectations or frustrations.
 This way, you'll better on what areas you should focus.

 - If your product serves a diverse audience with complex user needs, a UX researcher can help uncover and prioritize these needs through in-depth user studies.